 7. AHCCCS MEMBER IDENTIFICATION CARDS

-Contractors are responsible for paying the costs of producing AHCCCS member identification cards.
+The Contractor is responsible for paying the costs of producing AHCCCS member identification cards.
 The Contractor will receive an invoice the month following the issue date of the identification card.

 8. MAINSTREAMING OF AHCCCS MEMBERS